jacobdensford/jacobdensford.com/fell/full-game.md

 When you are deprived for longer than a day, you become **fatigued** and must make all tests with disadvantage.
 Each additional day you are deprived makes the disadvantage worse.

+You may remove one level of fatigue for each night of comfortable rest on a full stomach.

 ## Harm and Death

 **Harm** subtracts points from an ability.

 In rare cases, extreme harm reduces an ability's die.

-When an ability's points are reduced to 0 or its die reduced below a d4, roll on the **death** table.
+When an ability's points are reduced to 0, roll on the **death** table.

 d4|Death
 :--|--: